 Coursework Track

-The coursework option serves students who want to acquire knowledge about current topics in microbiology primarily in a classroom setting.
-Examples of students who benefit from this option are those currently employed in research, clinical or biotechnology labs who are seeking an advanced degree; lawyers and law students who wish to specialize in biotechnology or environmental law; and students preparing for health professions.
-More information about program requirements can be found on the coursework track page.
+The coursework option serves students who want to acquire knowledge about current topics in microbiology, primarily in a classroom setting.
+Examples of students who benefit from this option include those currently employed in research who are seeking an advanced degree, lawyers and law students who wish to specialize in biotechnology or environmental law, or students preparing for health professions.